Shivamjais2106/ruralbiz-ai/README.md

 ## 🛠 Tech Stack

-* Frontend: HTML (structure), CSS (styling, inline in HTML), JavaScript (interactivity, inline in HTML)
+* Frontend

+* HTML5 – Defines the structure and content of each page (index.html, features.html, roadmap.html, etc.).

+* CSS3 – Handles page styling, with separate CSS files for each page (stored in the css/ folder) to keep styles modular and easy to maintain.

+* JavaScript (ES6) – Adds interactivity and dynamic functionality, organized by page in the js/ folder for better scalability and performance.

 ---

 ## 🤖 AI / Tools Used

-* ChatGPT / OpenAI API – Used to generate business guidance, suggestions, and market insights for entrepreneurs.
+* ChatGPT / Gemini API – Used to generate business guidance, suggestions, and market insights for entrepreneurs.

 ---